abmmm19888/Incendios-mundiales-frontend/README.md

     - docker exec -it $CONTAINER_ID /venv/bin/python3 update-fires.py

   You can use the API directly throught the browser by going to http://API_HOST:API_PORT/docs

+  Open your browser and navigate to http://localhost:8000 to access the user interface.
+Use the map to see active fires in real time.